 The problem is that you can’t “master” these things quickly, or without some highly qualified help.
-In my office, our first appointment with a new DUI client will generally last at least 2 hours.
-At this appointment, I introduce you to the alcohol testing process, and show you how to safely navigate through whichever test is given.
+My team and I will show you how to safely navigate through these components on whichever test is given.

 Their day-to-day experiences are unique, and understanding how they see things is really the most important part of knowing how to present yourself to them.
 This is also an important part of the preparation process.